 Not all expectant mothers choose to have an adoptive parent in the labor and delivery room.
 If your expectant mother is not asking you to be with her, please do not take it personally.
 It may be a modesty issue and sometimes as the labor progresses, an expectant mother may change her mind about who is in the delivery room.
-It is rare that an adoptive father is in the delivery room, but if you are asked to be, accommodations can be made to help you feel comfortable with the situation.
+An adoptive father is rarely in the delivery room, but if you are asked to be, accommodations can be made to help you feel comfortable with the situation.

 Once the baby is born, even if your birth mother has told you she would like you to hold the baby first, you may want to make sure she is not wanting to spend some time with the baby immediately after delivery.
 Feel free to step to the side and watch as the nurses care for the baby in the warmer while they are tending to the birth mother right after delivery.
 However, make sure that the birth mother can see and know what is going on if that is her desire.
 In the emotions of the delivery, you may want to make sure you choose your words carefully and do not talk in words that assume the baby is yours during those first few hours.

 Once the baby is cleaned up and ready to be held, always make sure to offer to let the birth mother hold the baby first.
 A simple “would you like to hold him/her?” lets her know you are thinking of her feelings at the moment.
 In the same vein, you probably shouldn’t insist that a birth mother hold the baby if she is letting you know that she is not comfortable with it.